CleverCloud/doc.clever-cloud.com/commons/tools/new-relic.md

 To use New Relic in Java, Scala or Ruby instances, you need to configure it as it is provided directly inside the instances.

+## New Relic for Python

+To use New Relic in Python, you have to add the [newrelic](https://pypi.python.org/pypi/newrelic) dependency into your `requirements.txt` file.

 ### Necessary information

 Before setting up your app, be sure to have a [New Relic Account](http://www.newrelic.com/).